seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part22-CDN.md

 Browser
 ```

----
+What looks like “an image tag in HTML” is actually a pipeline of transforms, caches, and distributed systems working together.

-# Wait...
+***

-Does This Look Familiar?
+# Cache Trees

-We've already seen:
+We’ve already seen:

 ```text
 Route Trees